Yash7288/Tasks/README.md

 # Tasks
-This repo contains the tasks which I did for various campus commitments and codding
+This repo contains the tasks which I did for various campus commitments and coding